moviemasher/moviemasher.rb/README.md

 - archiving of outputs not yet supported
 - freeze frame not yet supported
 - audio still being done in Ecasound
+- due to size considerations, video files not included in spec tests (eventually tests will generate their own to work with)